Find free Los Angeles County public records through official agencies in mere minutes.

 In Person — Requesters who opt to visit in person will need to schedule an appointment in advance and give the following information:

-The Public Services Section staff will indicate whether or not the record is available, if accessible, will schedule the requester for an appointment.
+The Public Services Section staff will indicate whether or not the record is available and, if accessible, will schedule the requester for an appointment.
 On the date and time of the appointment, the individual should visit the address below with the valid, pre-approved identification and the appropriate record fees.

 Los Angeles County Records & Identification Bureau